-The Mass Storage Class (MSC) is supported by all modern operating systems (MS Windows, MacOS, GNU/Linux, FreeBSD etc.) to support thumb drives, external disks, memory card readers and other storage devices.
+The MSC is supported by all modern operating systems (MS Windows, MacOS, GNU/Linux, FreeBSD etc.) to support thumb drives, external disks, memory card readers and other storage devices.

-The MSC specification [12] defines multiple transport protocols that can be selected using the descriptors.
-For it's simplicity, the Bulk Only Transport (BOT) [13] will be used.
+The MSC specification defines multiple transport protocols that can be selected using the descriptors.
+For it's simplicity, the Bulk Only Transport (BOT) will be used.
 BOT uses two bulk endpoints for reading and writing blocks of data and for the exchange of control commands and status messages.

-For the mass storage device to be recognized by the host operating system, it must also implement a command set.
-Most mass storage devices use the $Small\ Computer\ System$ Interface (SCSI) Transparent command set 1 .
+For the device to be recognized by the operating system, it must also implement a command set.
+Most mass storage devices use the Small Computer System Interface (SCSI) Transparent command set1.
+The command set's commands let the host read information about the attached storage, such as its capacity, and check for media presence and readiness to write or detach.
+This is used e.g. for the "Safely Remove" function which checks that all internal buffers have been written to Flash.